YananWu729/YananWu729/README.md

-🌍 **From Language Teaching to Web Development: Bridging Communication & Code**
 I worked as a qualified Mandarin/English teacher in Thailand, China and the UK for over 5 years.

-I’ve developed abilities of adaptability, problem-solving, and continuous learning.
-Now I'm transitioning into tech as a Web Developer.
+Now I'm transitioning my career into tech as a **Web Developer**.

 👩💻**Current Focus**:

-    Web Development(HTML, CSS & JS) & Python
+- Web Development(HTML, CSS & JS) & Python

-    Portfolio website & Notting Hill Carnival website (applying the knowledge and skills I got into real-life application )
+- Portfolio website & Notting Hill Carnival website

 📋**Will learn**:
-1. React
+- React
-2. WordPress
+- WordPress
-3. PHP
+- PHP
-4. Angular
+- Angular
-5. APIs and more...
+- APIs and more...

-⚡ Fun Facts: I am a not bad photographer📸. & My outings often summon rainstorms! 🌧️⛈️🌈

 🤝 **Let’s Collaborate On:**
-- Web development projects (especially educational tools)
+- Web development projects
 - Transitioning into Tech

 📫 **Reach Me:** [LinkedIn](https://www.linkedin.com/in/yanan-wu-72b884257/)
 🦄 **Pronouns:** She/Her
-⚡ **Fun Fact:** My outings often summon rainstorms! 🌧️⛈️🌈
+⚡ Fun Facts: I am also a photographer 📸. & My outings often call for rainstorms! 🌧️⛈️🌈

 *Let’s connect and create impactful solutions together!*